Struggling to get interviews?

 Technical background resume

-This technical resume places skills near the top so employers can quickly scan for required programming languages and tools.
+This technical resume format lists skills near the top so employers can quickly scan for required programming languages and tools.

 The projects and leadership sections then reinforce hands-on coding ability and teamwork beyond formal work experience.